xvitaly/mhed/docs/source/settings.rst

   * **Confirm exit** -- enable or disable exit confirmation dialog.
   * **Preserve form size and location** -- enable or disable preserving the state, size, and position of the main form.

-.. index:: settings, advanced settings, additional settings
+.. index:: advanced settings, additional settings
 .. _settings-advanced:

 Advances settings